-- Internal minimum of 1 week (7 calendar days). - External minimum of 2 weeks (14 calendar days). - 10.3 Where appropriate, internal and external adverts will be advertised simultaneously, but an offer of employment will not be made until all suitable internal candidates have been interviewed.
+- Internal minimum of I week (7 calendar days). - External minimum of 2 weeks (14 calendar days). - I_0.3 Where appropriate, internal and external adverts will be advertised simultaneously, but an offer of employment will not be made until all suitable internal candidates have been interviewed.
+Human Resources will assume that a vacancy is to be advertised both internally and externally unless told otherwise by the recruiting manager.
 If you wish to advertise a role internally and externally at the same time please discuss with Human Resources.